monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 3. Save your changes.

 === 3.
 (Optional) Enable Apple Pay ===
-1. Ensure your website domain is listed against the access key you created in Odin.
+1. Ensure your website domain is listed against the access key you created in Monek Merchant Portal.
 2. Test checkout from a supported Apple device or browser.
 The Apple Pay button will appear automatically when Apple confirms the domain.

 === 4.
 (Optional) Configure a webhook for Payment Confirmed ===
-1. In Odin, create or edit an SVIX webhook in the **Integrations** tab.
+1. In Monek Merchant Portal, create or edit an SVIX webhook in the **Integrations** tab.
 2. Set the destination URL to your site domain with `/wp-json/monek/v1/webhook` appended (for example, `https://example.com/wp-json/monek/v1/webhook`).
 The plugin exposes this REST endpoint automatically.
 3. (Optional) Enter the **webhook endpoint signing secret** in the plugin settings to verify that incoming events are from SVIX.
 If you leave this field blank, the plugin treats every webhook as valid.
 4. When a verified webhook confirms payment, the plugin can move the order into the **Payment Confirmed** status.
 Use this status to track orders that have securely completed the Monek payment flow.